Integration testing is an essential aspect of software testing that is designed to assess how efficiently different applications integrate together.

 Test case description:

-Enter login credentials and click log-in, check the mailbox.
+Enter login credentials and click log-in, and check the mailbox.

 Test case desired outcome: